HOLYKEYZ/HOLYKEYZ/README.md

 ### AGENTIC ENGINEER

-Bridging AI alignment, digital security, and production systems.
+Bridging AI alignment and production systems.
 Building tools that matter.

 ---

 ## 🎯 What I Do

 **AI Safety** - Researching and engineering safeguards for AI systems, including red teaming
-**Digital Security** - Threat/vuln analysis, pentesting and security automation
 **Fullstack Development** - Scalable web applications from concept to production
 **Agentic Engineering** - Coding at the speed of thought